 Q: WHAT AM I VOTING ON?
-There are three proposals scheduled to be voted on at the Annual Meeting: Proposal 1 Election of the four Class I director nominees named in this Proxy Statement.
+There are three proposal s scheduled to be voted on at the Annual Meeting: Proposal 1 Election of the four Class I director nominees named in this Proxy Statement.
 Proposal 2 Ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for fiscal 2024.
 Proposal 3 Approval, by non-binding advisory vote, of the fiscal 2023 compensation paid to our named executive officers.
 Q: COULD OTHER MATTERS BE DECIDED AT THE ANNUAL MEETING?
-As of the date of this Proxy Statement, we do not know of any matters to be raised at the Annual Meeting other those referred to in this Proxy Statement.
-If other matters are properly presented at the Annual Meeting for consideration and you are a stockholder of record and have submitted a proxy card, the persons named in you proxy card will have the discretion to vote on those matters for you.
-Q: WHO IS ENTITLED TO VOTE?
-Meeting.
-As of that date, t of the close of business on April 9, 2024 (the "Record Date") may vote at the Annual here were 73,791,013 shares of common stock outstanding.
-You have one vote for each eld by you as of the Record Date, including shares: Held directly in your r name as "stockholder of record" (also referred to as "registered stockholder"); and "beneficially").
-Stree ccount with a broker, bank or other nominee (shares held in "street name" or et name holders generally cannot vote their shares directly and instead must instruct the nk or nominee how to vote their shares.
+Annual Meeting other tha properly presented at the xy Statement, we do not know of any matters to be raised at the in those referred to in this Proxy Statement.
+If other matters are Annual Meeting for consideration and you are a stockholder of ed a proxy card, the persons named in your proxy card will have those matters for you.
+Q: WHO IS ENTITLED TO VOTE? vote at the Annual Meetin s of the close of business on April 9, 2024 (the "Record Date") may ng.
+As of that date, there were 73,791,013 shares of common stock ne vote for each share of common stock held by you as of the hares: Held directly in you stockholder"); and ur name as "stockholder of record" (also referred to as "registered • Held for you in an account with a broker, bank or other nominee (shares held in "street name" or "beneficially").
+Street name holders generally cannot vote their shares directly and instead must instruct the brokerage firm, bank or nominee how to vote their shares.

 Q: WHAT CONSTITUTES A QUORUM?
 The holders of a majority of the voting power of the issued and outstanding shares of capital stock entitled to vote at the Annual Meeting must be present in person or represented by proxy to constitute a quorum for the Annual Meeting.
 Abstentions and "broker non-votes" are counted as present for purposes of determining a quorum.
-Q: WHAT IS A "BROKER NON-VOTE"?
+Q: WHAT IS A "BROKER NON- VOTE"?
 A broker non-vote occurs when shares held through a broker are not voted with respect to a proposal because (1) the broker has not received voting instructions from the stockholder who beneficially owns the shares, and (2) the broker lacks the authority to vote the shares at its discretion.
 We expect that brokers will lack the authority to vote uninstructed shares at their discretion on Proposals Nos.
 1 and 3.
 We expect that brokers will be permitted - but not required - to exercise discretion to vote uninstructed shares on Proposal 2.
 Even with respect to matters where brokers may otherwise have the ability to exercise discretionary voting, some brokers may choose not to exercise discretionary voting.
 We urge you to promptly provide voting instructions to your broker to ensure that your shares are voted on all of the proposals, even if you do not plan to attend the Annual Meeting.
 Q: HOW MANY VOTES ARE REQUIRED TO APPROVE EACH PROPOSAL?
 Under our Amended and Restated Bylaws (the "Bylaws"), directors are elected by a plurality vote, which means that the four director nominees with the greatest number of votes cast, even if less than a majority, will be elected.
 There is no cumulative voting.
 For any other proposal being considered at the Annual Meeting, under our Bylaws, approval of the proposal requires the vote of the holders of a majority of the voting power of the shares of stock present in person or represented by proxy and entitled to vote on the proposal.